aevyrie/tolstack/README.md

 1. Clone the repository.
 2. Install Rust via [Rustup](https://www.rust-lang.org/tools/install).
-3. From the root directory, run `cargo run --release` to build and launch the application.
+3. From the root directory, run `cargo run --release` to build and launch the application with compiler optimizations.

 ## Features